vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 Increases weekly growth of creatures in affected towns (Legion artifacts)

 - value: number of additional weekly creatures
-- subtype: dwelling level, in form "creatureLevelX" where X is desired level (1-7)
+- subtype: dwelling level, in form `creatureLevelX` where X is desired level (1-7)

 ### CREATURE_GROWTH_PERCENT

-Increases weekly growth of creatures in affected towns
+Increases weekly growth of creatures in affected towns (Statue of Legion)

 - val: additional growth, percentage

 ### BATTLE_NO_FLEEING

-Heroes affected by this bonus can not retreat or surrender in battle
+Heroes affected by this bonus can not retreat or surrender in battle (Shackles of War effect)

 ### NEGATE_ALL_NATURAL_IMMUNITIES